UCSBarchlab/PyRTL/docs/basic.rst

 hardware as you build it.

 :class:`.Input`, :class:`.Output`, :class:`.Const`, and :class:`.Register` all
-derive from :class:`.WireVector`.  :class:`.Input` represents an input pin, serving as a placeholder for an external value provided during simulation.
-:class:`.Output` represents an output pin, which does not drive any wires in the design. :class:`.Const` is useful for specifying hard-wired values and :class:`.Register` is how sequential elements are created (they all have an implicit clock).
+derive from :class:`.WireVector`. :class:`.Input` represents an input pin, serving as a placeholder for an external value provided during :class:`.Simulation`. :class:`.Output` represents an output pin, which does not drive any wires in the design. :class:`.Const` is useful for specifying hard-wired values and :class:`.Register` is how sequential elements are created (they all have an implicit clock).

 .. inheritance-diagram:: pyrtl.WireVector
                          pyrtl.Input